c12i/mpesa-rust/README.md

 ```

 Since the `Environment` enum implements `FromStr`, you can pass the name of the environment as a `&str` and call the `parse()`
-method to create an `Environment` type from the string slice:
+method to create an `Environment` type from the string slice (Pascal case and Uppercase string slices also valid):

 ```rust
 use mpesa::Mpesa;